AnkitPrakash12C/Lightweight_Tea_Leaf_Disease_Detection/README.md

 Healthy leaf

-Data Distribution
+Data Split
-Total images: 5,276

-Training set: 3,798 images
+Training: 3,798 images

-Validation set: 423 images
+Validation: 423 images

-Testing set: 1,055 images
+Testing: 1,055 images

-🏗️ Model Architecture: m-EfficientNetB0+ECA
+🏗️ Architecture: m-EfficientNetB0+ECA
-The core of the project is a customized EfficientNet-B0.
-Key modifications include:
+Base Model: EfficientNet-B0

-ECA Integration: All Squeeze-and-Excitation (SE) modules in the original architecture are replaced with Efficient Channel Attention (ECA) modules.
+Enhancement: Efficient Channel Attention (ECA)

-Structural Modifications: The architecture's Stage 7 and Stage 8 are modified, and Stage 9 (Conv1x1) input channels are fixed to 192.
+Key Modification: Stage 7 and Stage 8 were modified, and the Stage 9 Conv1x1 input channels were fixed to 192.

-Global Average Pooling (GAP): Used within the ECA module for dimensionality reduction before channel-wise weight computation.

-Output Layer: A final linear layer adjusted to output predictions for the 7 disease classes.
+Head: Adaptive Average Pooling followed by a Dropout layer and a Linear classifier for 7 classes.

-⚙️ Training Configuration
+⚙️ Requirements
-Optimizer: Adam

-Loss Function: CrossEntropyLoss

-Learning Rate: 0.001

-Scheduler: ReduceLROnPlateau (factor=0.5, patience=15) to dynamically adjust the learning rate based on validation loss.

-Batch Size: 16

-Epochs: Up to 100 (with early saving of the best model).

-Data Augmentation: includes Random Resized Crop, Horizontal/Vertical Flips, Rotation, and Color Jitter to improve generalization.

-🚀 Getting Started
-Prerequisites
 Python 3.x

+PyTorch

-PyTorch / Torchvision
+Torchvision

+TorchInfo (for model summaries)

+Matplotlib

 Scikit-learn

-Numpy / Matplotlib / Seaborn

-Setup & Usage
+🚀 Usage
-Dataset Path: Ensure the teaLeafBD dataset is available locally.
-Update the DATA_DIR variable in the notebook to point to your dataset location.

-Training: Run the training cells in final.ipynb.
-The script will automatically detect if a CUDA-enabled GPU is available.

-Best Model: The training loop saves the weights of the model with the lowest validation loss as m_efficientnet_b0_eca_best.pth.

-Evaluation: The final cell loads the best model and reports accuracy, precision, recall, and F1-score on the held-out test set.
+1. Training
+Open final.ipynb and run the cells sequentially.
+The script will:

+Set up data loaders with augmentations (RandomResizedCrop, Flips, Rotation, ColorJitter).

+Initialize the modified EfficientNet-B0 model.

+Train for up to 100 epochs using the Adam optimizer and a ReduceLROnPlateau scheduler.

+Save the best performing weights to m_efficientnet_b0_eca_best.pth.

+2. Evaluation
+The notebook includes an evaluation section that loads the saved weights and computes:

+Test Accuracy

+Macro-averaged Precision, Recall, and F1-Score

+Confusion Matrix visualization

 📈 Results
-The final model performance is evaluated using macro-averaged metrics to ensure balanced performance across all 7 disease categories.
-Test results typically include:

-Test Loss

-Test Accuracy

-Macro Precision, Recall, and F1-Score
+The model is designed to optimize the trade-off between parameter count and classification accuracy.
+By using ECA modules instead of SE blocks, the architecture achieves high sensitivity to disease features with lower computational overhead.